-We consent to the incorporation by reference in this Registration Statement of EMCORE Corporation on Form S-3 of our report dated May 14, 1999 (which expresses an unqualified opinion and includes an explanatory paragraph related to a restatement described in Note 20), included in the Annual Report on Form 10-K/A of EMCORE Corporation for the year ended September 30, 1998, and to the reference to us under the heading "Experts" in the Prospectus which is part of this Registration Statement.
+We consent to the incorporation by reference in this Post-Effective Amendment No. 2 to Registration Statement No. 333-87753 of EMCORE Corporation on Form S-3 of our report dated January 10, 2000 appearing in the Annual Report on Form 10-K/A of EMCORE Corporation for the year ended September 30, 1999, and to the reference to us under the heading "Experts" in the Prospectus, which is part of such Registration Statement.